bafnetwork/web3ttt/content/teacher-training-track/05-connecting-to-web-apps/index.md

 ## Application Binary Interface

 Ethers.js doesn't much of anything about our smart contract, so we need to tell Ethers.js how to interact with it.
-That's where the Application Binary Interface (ABI) comes in.
+That's where the **application binary interface** (ABI) comes in.
 The ABI is a JSON description of the interface of a smart contract, and it provides enough information for Ethers.js to correctly construct transactions that interact with the contract.

 We can generate an ABI for a smart contract by running the following command:

 ```txt
 $ solc[js] --abi <path-to-contract>
 ```

+(Compiling a contract with Truffle will also generate an ABI stored under the `abi` key in the output JSON.)

 For instance: